 Thursday 18 October 2012.

-Highlights: Walking on a glacier, The rugged Iceland countryside, visiting Þingvellir National Park
+Highlights: Walking on the Langjökull glacier, The rugged Iceland countryside, visiting Þingvellir National Park, lava fields, the waterfalls at Barnafoss, the worlds largest hot spring.

 The second best day of the trip so far, only just behind riding an Elephant and patting a tiger back in Koh Samui.
 The day started on a good foot when an enormous 4WD vehicle showed up to collect me, I could tell we were going off road for this one!